Purpose and Use of Preconditions

 }

-Other common preconditions are that a parameter is not null (e.g., o != null) or that an index is in range for an array (0 <= i < a.length).
+Other common preconditions are that a collection is not empty (e.g., !c.isEmpty()) or that an index is in range for an array (0 <= i < a.length).
+Note that the default in JML is that arguments are automatically considered to be non-null (a != null) unless the specification indicates otherwise; see Null and non-null.

 A method’s specifications may include more than one requires clause.
 For example,